-Covering 119 square miles, Milton Keynes was awarded city status in 2022.
+Covering 119 square miles, the city of Milton Keynes has much more than concrete cows to offer visitors.
 Here’s how to explore with your group.

 10am: start your experience at Bletchley Park, once the top-secret home of the World War Two Codebreakers.
 A place of exceptional historical importance, Bletchley Park is also the birthplace of modern computing and was the venue for the first global AI Safety Summit in November 2023.